Trigger Finger Treatment & Physical Therapy in NJ

 What is trigger finger?

 Trigger finger, also sometimes referred to as locking finger, is a condition that affects the tendons in your fingers, which can lead to limited finger movement.
 It occurs when one of the long tendons in the hand, called a flexor tendon, becomes inflamed which affects the tendon’s ability to move smoothly through the tendon sheath tunnel.
 As a result, the affected finger can get stuck in a bent position, and usually “snaps” to a straight position.
 In some very severe cases, the finger might get stuck in the bent position permanently or cause severe pain when using the hand and fingers.
-In many cases, physical therapy treatments at Exchange Physical Therapy Group can get you back to a pain-free lifestyle with improved range of motion in your finger.
+In many cases, treatments at EPTG can get you back to a pain-free lifestyle with improved range of motion in your finger.

 What causes trigger finger?